neumoratx/tabby/README.md

 The idea is to extend the already excellent core capabilities of the Tabix indexing scheme to allow for more flexible indexing and filtering (querying) of multiple columns all in one call to Tabby.

-While Tabby still has tabix's chromosome + position indexing support, it's focused on more general indexing + filtering operations that can be used across non-genomic datatypes.
+While Tabix only did chromosome + position indexing, Tabby switches that to general indexing + filtering operations that can be used across non-genomic datatypes.

-As such Tabby supports indexing on a single column instead of the chromosome + start + end normally required Tabix (`-p seqonly`).
+As such, Tabby supports indexing on a single column instead of the chromosome + start + end normally required Tabix (`-p seqonly`).
 This was a simple modification to leverage the existing b-tree index used for the chromosome and apply it instead to any column that you've already sorted on, no longer needing a position column as well.

 Further, Tabby adds support for one or more additional filters on the columns in the file, supporting both numeric (equal `==`, not-equal `!=`, greater-than-equal `>=`, lesser-than-equal `<=`) and string operations (equal `==`, not-equal `!=`, and basic regex: `~=`  and/or `!~`).
 Logical ANDing between `-F` specificed filters is the default, while if a filter is specified as `-O` it's treated as a logical OR.

-An additional important, but more "under-the-hood" new feature is while the above filtering will work on a normal bgzipped file with normal tabix index, Tabby now supports the generation of a secondary index (`sidx) which stores additional information across all the numeric columns (not applicable to string columns).
+An additional important, but more "under-the-hood" feature that Tabby has beyond Tabix, is that while the above filtering will work on a normal bgzipped file with normal tabix index, Tabby now supports the generation of a secondary index (`sidx`) which stores additional information across all the numeric columns (not applicable to string columns).
 This secondary index specifically tracks the min/max values of each numeric column across each compressed block in the block-gzip.

-When a numeric filter is applied and the secondary index exists, Tabby can leverage this to drop whole blocks (and potentially chunks of the file in a remote file context, *if* the chunk has *no* blocks which match any of the query/filters) from processing (decompressing + reading line-by-line).
+Behond providing potentially useful information about the structure of the original file + index, when a numeric filter is applied and the secondary index exists, Tabby can leverage this to drop blocks (and potentially chunks of the file in a remote file context, *if* the chunk has *no* blocks which match any of the query/filters) from processing (decompressing + reading line-by-line).

-This can potentially speed up processing by further pruning out blocks (or even chunks) from consideration.
+This can potentially speed up processing by further pruning out whole blocks (or even whole chunks) from consideration*.

 All that to say, Tabby is *not* making any major performance enhancement(s) to the core htslib code.

 That said, we think having multi-column filtering support inline with the single column index can save performance when otherwise you might need to combine a `tabix` call with one or more piped `grep`s to get the same behavior.

+*in a remote file context the performance gains are more minimal, if any, due to how `htslib` handles retrieval of blocks.
+Retrieval in this context is at thepotentially much larger chunk level to save costly remote calls, rather than at the more fine-grained block level.
+Since chunks could have at least one block that matches one or more of the filters, it's more likely you'll download the full chunk.
+Decompression can still be skipped for individual blocks though.

 ### Building HTSlib (and by extension Tabby)